nextcloud-releases/all-in-one/readme.md

 1. Now remove all these stopped containers with `sudo docker container prune`
 1. Delete the docker network with `sudo docker network rm nextcloud-aio`
 1. Check which volumes are dangling with `sudo docker volume ls --filter "dangling=true"`
 1. Now remove all these dangling volumes: `sudo docker volume prune` (on Windows you might need to remove some volumes afterwards manually with `docker volume rm nextcloud_aio_backupdir`, `docker volume rm nextcloud_aio_nextcloud_datadir`).
-Also if you've configured `NEXTCLOUD_DATADIR` to a path on your host instead of the default volume, you need to clean that up as well.
+1. If you've configured `NEXTCLOUD_DATADIR` to a path on your host instead of the default volume, you need to clean that up as well.
+(E.g. by simply deleting the directory).
-1. Make sure that no volumes are remaining with `sudo docker volume ls --format {{.Name}`.
+1. Make sure that no volumes are remaining with `sudo docker volume ls --format {{.Name}}`.
 If no `nextcloud-aio` volumes are listed, you can proceed with the steps below.
 If there should be some, you will need to stop them with `sudo docker volume rm <volume_name>` until no one is listed anymore.
 1. Optional: You can remove all docker images with `sudo docker image prune -a`.
 1. And you are done!
 Now feel free to start over with the recommended docker run command!